-Roses need full sun and should receive 6–8 hours of sunlight per day to grow and thrive.
-Depending on the variety, 4 hours of full sun may be enough to prevent negative effects.
-However, it is always best to err on the side of caution and make sure your roses get a minimum of 6 hours of full sun each day.
-Even if you choose a variety that can survive with only 4 hours of daily sun, they will be more susceptible to powdery mildew, white mold, and other fungal diseases that thrive in shady areas.
-Therefore, your best option is to avoid planting roses in overly shaded areas.
+Roses need full sun and should receive six to eight hours of sunlight per day to grow properly.
+Depending on the variety, four hours of full sun may be enough to prevent negative effects.
+However, it is always best to err on the side of caution and make sure your roses get a minimum of six hours of full sun each day.
+Even if you choose a variety that can survive with only four hours of daily sun, they will be more susceptible to powdery mildew, white mold, and other fungal diseases that thrive in shady areas.
+So, it’s best to avoid planting roses in shady areas.

 How Many Hours of Sun Do Roses Need?

-Roses need 6–8 hours of direct sunlight each day throughout the growing season.
-In some cases, making sure they have at least 4 hours of full sun every day will still result in beautiful color and blooms.
+Roses need six to eight hours of direct sunlight each day throughout the growing season.
+In some cases, making sure they have at least four hours of full sun every day will still result in beautiful colors and blooms.

 Can Roses Grow in Indirect Sunlight?

 Roses can grow in indirect sunlight, but full sun is always best.
 Depending on the variety, your roses may grow at a slower rate if only given indirect light.
 As a general rule, anything less than six hours of direct sunlight each day leads to fewer blooms and smaller flowers.

 If you have to grow them in indirect sun, choose a rose variety that has prolific flowers with large blooms.
 This way, even if some blooms are sacrificed to a lack of full sun, the difference won’t be very noticeable.

 In full shade, roses won’t grow at all.
 Roses kept too long in the shade will quickly develop powdery mildew and other diseases.
 For this reason, avoid planting in north-facing beds or in areas where the rose bushes will be shaded by a building, fence, or other plants for the majority of the day.